cloudfoundry/cf-mysql-release/README.md

     $ cf purge-service-offering p-mysql
     $ cf delete-service-broker p-mysql

-### Dashboard
+#### Dashboard <a name="dashboard"></a>

-The service broker implements a user-facing UI which users can access via SSO once authenticated with Cloud Foundry.
-The SSO feature is currently in development.
+The service broker implements a user-facing UI which users can access via Single Sign-On (SSO) once authenticated with Cloud Foundry.
+SSO was implemented in build 169 of cf-release, so CF 169 is a minimum requirement for the SSO feature.
 If you encounter an error when you register the service broker, try removing the following lines from your manifest and redeploy.

         dashboard_client:
           id: p-mysql
           secret: yoursecret

 Services wanting to implement such a UI and integrate with the Cloud Foundry Web UI should implement something similar.
-Instructions to implement this feature can be found [here](http://docs.cloudfoundry.com/docs/running/architecture/services/).
+Instructions to implement this feature can be found [here](http://docs.cloudfoundry.org/services/dashboard-sso.html).

 The broker displays usage information on a per instance basis.